 To Register and view more details, click here

 A Surrey Business Leadership Learning Series

-This series took place in Spring 2021.
-Another series will be held at a later date.
+(This series took place in the Spring of 2021.
+Another series will be held at a later date.)

 Indigenous knowledge and economic partnerships are increasingly one of the key priorities in Canada today, as we all continue on the path towards Reconciliation and the implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 This provides both opportunities and risks for businesses as well.
 Both require an understanding of the history of Indigenous Peoples in Canada and BC and the contemporary landscape of Indigenous Relations.

 In recognition of this, the Surrey Board of Trade has contracted the team of Lyle Viereck Consulting Services Inc., SB Communications & Public Affairs Ltd., and C. Marshal and Associates to offer (Free) Digital Surrey Business Leadership Learning Series:

 Module 1 – The Uncomfortable Truth – Colonization in Canada